More about: Day Trips to Alpujarra from Granada

 Please note that the time may vary slightly depending on the company you hire for the excursion and that aspects such as the travel itinerary or the number of destinations to be visited will directly affect the duration and, in some cases, the price to be paid.

-To make the most of the day, the companies that run the Alpujarra excursions leave Granada early, usually around 08 h or 09 h, and return at the end of the day, just before sunset.
+To make the most of the day, the companies that run the Alpujarra excursions leave Granada early, usually at around 08 h or 09 h, and return at the end of the day, just before sunset.

 It is a full day excursion and it is not possible to do it in less time.
 Personally I do not recommend it for friends who will only be in Granada for two days or less, as in that case it is better to explore the highlights of the city and leave the Alpujarra for a later visit.

-Visiting the villages of the Alpujarra is a once in a lifetime experience.
+Touring the villages of the Alpujarra is a once in a lifetime experience.
 Here is a short list of some of them.

 Handicrafts